 Management’s ability to manage, which includes your resume

 How the loan will be paid back

 Need help getting a business plan together for your new ice cream endeavor?
 Ice Cream University offers a business plan creation tool.

 Have you gone through the SBA application process recently?
-Tell us your experience in the comments below.
+Tell us your experience.